LGuery/teamwork_monitoring/weekly_reports_and_meetings_repository/VictorAragno/weekly_reports.md

 #### What did you struggle with?

-* Passage de rmd à word alors que rmd à pdf marche
+* Passage de rmd ? word alors que rmd ? pdf marche

 #### What would you like to work on next week?

-* Preparer donner et faire Modèle CPUE Listao une composante
+* Preparer donner et faire Mod?le CPUE Listao une composante

 #### Where do you need help from Daniel, Lorelei or others?